isomerpages/nparks-festival/_programmes/Sports & Wellness/Sports & Wellness @ Festival Site.md

 <br>

-* **"What’s your supporting style?" - Pop Up Booth by Health Promotion Board** <br> At times, we may notice that people we care for seem different from their usual selves.
-That's when our emotional support means the most. <br> But have you ever wondered how you support those around you?
-Join us at this two-day event where you get to discover your supporting style and explore if you’re an Advisor, a Listener, an Optimist when helping others. <br> Gain practical tips that can help you become a better supporter and get to take home some cool freebies in our exciting activities.
+* **What's Your Supporting Style? – Pop Up Booth by Health Promotion Board** <br> At times, we may notice that people we care for seem different from their usual selves.
+That's when our emotional support means the most. <br>

+	But have you ever wondered how you support those around you?
+Join us at this two-day event where you get to discover your supporting style and explore if you’re an *Advisor*, a *Listener*, an *Optimist* when helping others. <br>

+	Gain practical tips that can help you become a better supporter and get to take home some cool freebies in our exciting activities.

 ![](/images/activation%20park%20fest%202.png)

 <br>

-* **Healthy 365 Recruitment Drive by Health Promotion Board** <br>Healthier SG is a national initiative by the Ministry of Health (MOH). <br> Under HSG, the 3 regional health clusters will partner agencies such as Health Promotion Board (HPB) and other social and community partners to support your health goals. <br> For a start, you will be able to access more physical and health-promoting activities through HPB's Healthy 365 app and you will be able to choose activities that suit you best.
+* **Healthy 365 Recruitment Drive by Health Promotion Board** <br>
+Access more physical and health-promoting activities through HPB's Healthy 365 app and choose activities that suit you best!

+Take part in healthy activity challenges like the National Steps Challenge and Eat-Drink-Shop-Healthy Challenge, and earn Healthpoints which can be redeemed for eVouchers.

 ![](/images/h365%20booth%20image.png)

 <br>

-* **Families For Life by Ministry of Social and Family Development** <br> Jump to your heart's content at Families for Life's Carrot Playground inflatable.
+* **Families For Life Family Activities by Ministry of Social and Family Development** <br> Jump to your heart's content at Families for Life's Carrot Playground inflatable.
 Drop by our booth to enjoy a complimentary Becky Bunny temporary tattoo sticker and find out more about Families for Life's programmes and initiatives!

 ![Bouncy Castle](/images/bouncy%20castle.jpg)